Generative AI for Software Architecture. Applications, Challenges, and Future Directions

-The main difference is in the \textbf{assessment approach}: the white literature rigorously analyzes the performance of LLM through empirical research, controlled experiments, and case studies, while the gray literature must suffice with anecdotal evidence or high-level summaries without formal endorsement.
+As expected, the main difference is in the \textbf{assessment approach}: the white literature rigorously analyzes the performance of LLM through empirical research, controlled experiments, and case studies, while the gray literature must suffice with anecdotal evidence or high-level summaries without formal endorsement.
 Moreover, the white literature is more interested in probing theoretical questions, such as the interpretability and trustworthiness of architectural knowledge generated by LLM.
 In contrast, gray literature tends to be positive and introduces LLMs as enablers without critically addressing their limitations.

-In general, both types of literature promote knowledge of LLM implementation in software architecture but differ with respect to the purpose and level of critique.
+In general, both types of literature promote knowledge of LLM implementation in software architecture but differ concerning the purpose and level of critique.
 The white literature is more research-focused and methodologically clear, and its purpose is to refine and establish LLM integration within the architecture process.
-The gray literature offers a rapid path to industry learning, whose goal is adoption, tool reviews, and short-term benefits.
-Since technological hype is a mixture of academic and industry interests, we performed this MLR to capture both worlds and to present a complementary view of the state of the art.
+The gray literature offers a rapid path to industry learning, whose goal is adoption, tool reviews, and short-term benefit.
+Since technological hype is a mixture of academic and industry interests, we performed this MLR to capture both worlds and to present a complementary view on the state of the art.